TUNI-IINES/uav_image_stitching/README.md

 Created by: Duc An Ton's

+Further modified by Made Widhi Surya Atman to simulate the drone movement in the stitched images.

 This is an implementation of the approach in [1] that was originally in Matlab into C++.